A Celebration of Life, Imagine something special like this —->

 Keynote Speaker: TBD

-Music: *Live* (securing the wish-list likes of Paul McCartney , Joan Baez , Bob Dylan, Phil Collins the Dixie Chicks , John Cougar Mellencamp , to name a few; & on *Loudspeaker* throughout ceremony (Battle Hymn of the Republic ; John Lennon’s Imagine & Give Peace A Chance ; Marvin Gaye ; Peter, Paul & Mary ; We Are The World etc)
+Music: *Live* (securing the wish-list likes of Paul McCartney , Joan Baez , Bob Dylan, Phil Collins the Dixie Chicks , John Cougar Mellencamp , to name a few; & on *Loudspeaker* (Battle Hymn of the Republic ; John Lennon’s Imagine & Give Peace A Chance ; Marvin Gaye ; Peter, Paul & Mary ; Wind of Change,.,etc)

 Program Schedule —->